-1. Online Quizzes (5, lowest score will be dropped): 20%
+1. Online Quizzes (5, lowest score will be dropped): 20%\

 There are 5 bi-weekly multiple-choice quizzes in this course.
 Quizzes will be completed online using the Tests & Quizzes tool in OWL.
-The quizzes will be available for a 24-hour window and are due by 1 pm EST on Tuesdays as scheduled below.
+The quizzes will be available for a 48-hour window and are due by 11 am EST on Tuesdays as scheduled below.
 Each quiz will focus on the material from the previous two weeks of the course.
 The lowest mark will be dropped, with the remaining four quizzes each constituting 5% of the final grade.
-Students will have a 24-hour window to complete each quiz, but once they begin, they will have to complete the quiz within 15 minutes.
+Students will have a 48-hour window to complete each quiz, but once they begin, they will have to complete the quiz within 15 minutes.
 It is up to the students to ensure they have a good internet connection and sufficient time to complete the quiz once started.
 Each quiz will consist of 10 multiple choice questions.
 Questions will cover both assigned readings and lecture materials.
 Questions will occur in a randomized order and will be drawn from a large bank of questions, so that different students will see different sets of questions on each quiz.
 The structure of the quizzes is linear, which means that students will be able to view and complete one question at a time and will not be able to return to a previous question once they have moved on to the question.
 A missed quiz results in a mark of zero.
-Note: Since the lowest of the 5 quiz scores will be dropped and each quiz only counts 5% of the course grade, there will be no make-up quizzes in the case of illness or personal crisis.